thelawcentresnetwork/lcn-design-system/docs/patterns.md

 Patterns are best practice design solutions for specific user-focused tasks and page types.
 All of the patterns in this section are supported by written guidance and contain coded examples and open source libraries where possible.

-## Potential patterns:
+### Patterns coming soon

-- Enquiry forms,
+- Enquiry / Contact Forms
-- Accessibility features
+- Accessibility Features
-- Webchat,
+- Webchat / Conversation
-- Donations,
+- Donations
-- Feedback,
+- Login / Single-Sign On
-- Cookie Consent,
+- Form Builder
-- Emails,
+- Email Templates
-- Content Editor,
+- Content Editor
 - Softphone
-- Data Privacy
+- File Upload